 An escapist’s dream resort: eco-luxury, unquestionable service and rare privacy on one of the largest islands in the Maldives”

-This is a place to step ashore, kick off your shoes (you won’t need them again until you leave) and leave the real world behind.
+Soneva is a place to step ashore, kick off your shoes (you won’t need them again until you leave), let go of the real world, and get grounded with nature.
 Even by Maldives' standards, this place is special.
 It has collected almost every award going - and it's not hard to see why.

-- The friendly personal service and attention to detail
+- The personal service and attention to detail is faultless